Wood, Rubber and Mirrors – Printing to Non-traditional surfacesOCTOBER 10, 2019| SpeedPro of SF Peninsula

-For clients in San Francisco, Sonoma County, “silicon valley” and the East Bay, we have printed on rubber softball bases, wooden barrel tops, plywood and mirror, not to mention the much more common call for foam board (Gatorfoam or FomeCore), expanded PVC sheets (“Sintra” and other brands), corrugated plastic and aluminum composite sign material (DiBond or MaxMetal)
+For clients in San Francisco, Sonoma County, “Silicon Valley” and the East Bay, we have printed on rubber softball bases, wooden barrel tops, plywood and mirror, not to mention the much more common call for foam board (Gatorfoam or FoamCore), expanded PVC sheets (“Sintra” and other brands), corrugated plastic and aluminum composite sign material (DiBond or MaxMetal)

 We also do a lot of direct printing on clear of colored acrylic and brushed steel or aluminum for architectural or directional signage.
 Mounted to a wall with a set of stand-offs (in chrome, brushed or satin metal as well as colored nylon), they make a handsome statement.

 Laminated and Mounted Options Still have a Place

 For longer term outdoor usage on more traditional materials (metal or MDO/MDF boards), we still often apply an over laminate to protect the ink from scratches and further inhibit fading.
 But for most purposes, the UV cured inks are durable enough without lamination.